seetadev/EtherMonitor/BillingTool/datasecurityusinglitprotocol/litzoraIPFSdatauploadandretrieve/README.md

+LIT Protocol for Data Security:

+We are using Lit protocol to automate signing, reading, and writing road incident metadata (snapshots) and alarm viewer data to web3 decentralized networks (Ethereum and IPFS).

-# Example App using IPFS and Lit
+# Database App using IPFS and Lit

 This example shows how to upload a file to IPFS, encrypt the link to the file, and then decrypt the link to display the image.